Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Floquet Liouvillian Learning in Trotterized DQS

 The situation we have in mind is a DQS that implements a Trotter sequence in analogy to Eq.~\eqref{eq:trotterblock}, where the generator of each gate, instead of being a Hamiltonian $\hat{H}_i$, becomes a time-independent Lindblad superoperator $\mathcal{L}_i$ whose action on a state $\hat{\rho}$ is described by

 with the $\hat{L}_k$ being the jump operators describing the dissipative channels, and $\gamma_k$ the associated rates.
-The operators $\hat{H}_i$ and $\hat{L}_k$ are generally (quasi)local, meaning that physically implemented Lindbladians $\mathcal{L}_i$ can be described by a polynomial number of parameters.
+The $\hat{H}_i$ and $\hat{L}_k$ are generally few-body operators, meaning that physically implemented Lindbladians $\mathcal{L}_i$ can be described by a polynomial number of parameters.

 In presence of dissipation, the role of the evolution operator $\hat{U}_\tau$ is taken by a superoperator

 which generates stroboscopic time-evolution of any initial density matrix $\hat{\rho}(0)$ according to $\hat{\rho}(n \tau) = \mathcal{P}_\tau^n \hat{\rho}(0)$.
 In the following, we describe a method for achieving the order-by-order reconstruction of the generator $\mathcal{L}_\mathrm{F}(\tau)$ of the stroboscopic dynamics.